-Yemen's historic Marib dam floods amid concerns of collapse
+Yemen's historic Marib dam floods for first time in 34 years

 The 8th century BC structure, regularly dubbed one of the world's ancient engineering wonders, was struck with torrential rain this week, with reports suggesting dangerous rise in water levels.